Pixadus/pixadus.github.io/content/day13.md

 So.
 Questions.
 Questions I'd like to answer along the way, or start formulating answers to.

-* What do I give a shit about?
+* What things actually matter?
 * Where do I want to be?
 Later this year?
 20 years from now?
 * What's important in the world?
 * How can I be the best person I possibly can be?
 Is there a difference between that person and the person I am now?